-2.16.8 Informal Allegations involving Conduct other than Unlawful Harassment, Discrimination, or Retaliation b.
+2.16.7 Informal Allegations involving Conduct other than Unlawful Harassment, Discrimination, or Retaliation (Revised Summer 2020)

+- a.
+The University recognizes that most instances of faculty misconduct are minor and should be resolved informally whenever possible before the filing of a formal allegation. - b.
 Informal reports of alleged faculty misconduct should be made to the immediate supervisor of the respondent, except with an allegation filed by that supervisor, in which case the alleged misconduct should be reported with the administrator next in line.